-FEDERAL TEACH GRANT is available to qualified students who plan to serve as a full-time teacher for at least four years in a high-need field (e.g., bilingual education and English language acquisition, foreign language, mathematics, reading specialist, science, special education) in a public or private elementary or secondary school that serves low-income students.
+FEDERAL TEACH GRANT is available to qualified students who plan to serve as a full-time teacher for at least four years in a high-need field.

 FEDERAL WORK STUDY allows students to gain valuable work experience while attending classes full time.
 Although workloads vary according to need and availability of funds, most students are assigned between ten and twelve hours per week.
-(Because students are expected to use these funds for educational expenses, cash payments can be made only after all university accounts are paid.)